uvoteam/libdoc/README.md

 int doc2text(const char *buf, size_t size, char **buffer_out);

-Get input buf, size of this buf, result is put in buffer_out.
+Input arguments:
+buf - binary content of .doc document, size -  size of the content
+Output:
+buffer_out - pointer to extracted .doc text(zero terminated).
-Then you should free buffer_out.
+buffer_out is allocated inside doc2text, so you should free buffer_out after usage.
+Return:
-return: -1 on error(errno is set), 0 on success
+-1 on error(errno is set), 0 on success

 There are examples of usage in example directory.